lfit/releng-docs/docs/gerrit.rst

 Remove your -1 vote if you've marked it with one.
 If you think the patch is ready for merge, vote +1.
 If there is not an automated job to test your change and vote +1/-1 for Verified, you will need to do as much testing yourself as possible and then manually vote +1 to Verified.
-You can also vote +1 for Verified if you have done testing in addition to any automated tests.
+Reviewers can  dditionally vote +1 for Verified along with automated jobs.
 Describing the testing you did or did not do is typically helpful.

 .. figure:: _static/gerrit-voting-interface.png